VishalNadig/mfg_598/README.md

 This project is Cryptocurrency Trading bot I coded using python for a project for my Graduate degree course in MFG 598 - Engineering Computing with Python at Arizona State University.

+The entire project is hosted on my Raspberry Pi 4 called megamind.
+This allows me to run the code 24/7 very efficiently and also access it remotely using a Tailscale VPN.

 # TRADING BOT DOCUMENTATION

 # GENERAL INFORMATION